DarkVypr/DarkVypr/README.md

 ---

-# 🤖 VyprBot - A scuffed twitch chat bot for my chat. 🤖
+# 🤖 VyprBot - A scuffed twitch chat bot 🤖

 I made a scuffed bot called [VyprBot](https://www.twitch.tv/vyprbot).
-It's mainly meant for [my chat](https://www.twitch.tv/popout/darkvypr/chat?popout=) but I'm also accepting requests for the bot to be added to others.
+It was originally meant for [my chat](https://www.twitch.tv/popout/darkvypr/chat?popout=) but I'm also accepting requests for the bot to be added to others.

 ---